What is a Certificate of Journalism?

 When does enrollment begin for the next session?

-Registration for the Spring 2018 courses is now open.
+Registration for the Summer 2018 courses opens on March 12.

 What can I do with a Certificate of Journalism?